Being in the survival and preparedness community, we strive to be more efficient and self-sufficient in everyday life.

 Here is the ultimate list of common household items, tools, and gadgets that have multiple uses for survival.

-Survival Uses and Hacks For Everyday Tools, Gadgets, and Gear
+Survival Uses and Hacks For Everyday Items

 I’ve found that there is another method or way of using just about any item to be able to accomplish something else.
 Something other than the primary thing that the item is supposed to be used for.